MultiplEYE-COST/wg1-experiment-implementation/README.md

 Depending on what eye-tracker you intend to use you need to install the software that comes with the eye-tracker.
 For EyeLink and tobii you can download the software online for free.

+If you use a display PC and an external monitor, please start the experiment on the external monitor and close the display PC.
+Otherwise the resolution can be weird for some monitors.

 ### Develop and run experiments for EyeLink
 The code has been tested with EyeLink eye-trackers and mostly on a Windows presentation PC.
 However, MacOS should work as well, but it has not been tested as thoroughly.